About the Akeneo category

 Entity

-For endpoints that require object as the request payload, please look at the example below.
 For example, we want to delete a Product.
-Please select “Delete” as the action and “Assets” as the entity of the publisher.
+Please select “Delete” as the action and “Delete a Product” as the entity of the publisher.

 image

-As you can see, we need to add code in the Path, so please make sure we add the code inside the key path in the data.
-For example
+As you can see, we need to add code in the Path, so please make sure we add code inside the path key in the data.
+For example:

 image